 - If you only have a few units to cut, mark them with a pencil and take them to a home improvement store.
 Many stores will cut tiles for you for a small fee.

-- While cutting tiles is relatively easy, there is room for error.
-Make sure you order a few extra to allow for mistakes.
+- While cutting tiles is relatively easy, it's safe to assume there will be some mistakes.
+Make sure you order a few extra tiles to allow for errors.

-- When using a wet saw to cut tiles, I always wear eye and ear protection.
+- When using a wet saw to cut tiles, wear eye and ear protection.